scalalandio/chimney/docs/docs/supported-transformations.md

 Be default names are matched with a `String` equality - `Subtype` would be considered a match for another `Subtype` but not for `SUBTYPE` or any other capitalization.

-The subtype name matching predicate can be overrided with a flag:
+The subtype name matching predicate can be overridden with a flag:

 !!! example